 Healthcare costs are rising at an alarming pace while reimbursement rates have decreased.
 What can hospitals do to not only survive but thrive in this economic state?
-Soriant Solutions utilizes several approaches in helping hospital’s support services reduce expenses while improving quality.
+Soriant Solutions utilizes several approaches in helping the hospital’s support services reduce expenses while improving quality.
 One of our strategies is to utilize a Lean Six Sigma process known as a Rapid Improvement Event.

 A Kaizen Event or Rapid Improvement (RIE) uses a multi-disciplinary team approach to solve a defined problem in a short period of time.

 Some of the benefits of RIE include: